Mosaic and Concerted Brain Evolution: The Contribution of Microscopic Comparative Neuroanatomy in Lower Vertebrates

 Keywords: concerted evolution, mosaic evolution, brain evolution, NAPDH-d, FMRFamide

-Received: 11 Apr 2019;
+Received: 11 April 2019; Accepted: 09 September 2019;

-Copyright: © 2019 D'Aniello, Di Cosmo, Scandurra and Pinelli.
+Copyright © 2019 D'Aniello, Di Cosmo, Scandurra and Pinelli.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner(s) are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.